theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-settings-parameters.md

 ### Edit Runtime Parameters

-Use runtime parameters to set values e.g., for dynamic [filters](./odp-define#selections-and-filters).
+Use runtime parameters for dynamic [Selections and Filters](./odp-define#selections-and-filters).

 1. Click **Edit Runtime Parameters** in the main window of the component to create or edit dynamic runtime parameters.
 The window "Edit Runtime Parameters" opens.<br>